-Policy for: Attached to and forming part of Policy No.: Effective Date of Endorsement:

-In the event that Ambac Assurance Corporation were to become insolvent, any claims arising under the Policy would be excluded from coverage by the California Insurance Guaranty Association, established pursuant to the laws of the State of California.
+Policy for: Attached to and forming part of Policy No.: Effective Date of Endorsement: In the event that Ambac Assurance Corporation were to b under the Policy would be excluded from coverage by the Association, established pursuant to the laws of the State or Camerna.

-Nothing herein contained shall be held to vary alter, waive or extend any of the terms, conditions, provisions, agreements or limitations of the above mentioned Policy other than as above stated.

-In Witness Whereof, Ambac has caused this Endorsement to be affixed with a facsimile of its corporate seal and to be signed by its duly authorized officers in facsimile to become effective as its original seal and signatures and binding upon Ambac by virtue of the countersignature of its duly authorized representative.
+Nothing herein contained shall be held to vary after, waive or extend an or limitations of the above portioned Policy other than as above stated or limitations of the above mentioned Policy other than as above stated i.
+In Witness Whereof, Ambac has caused this Endorsement to be aff ixed with a facsimile of its corporate seal and to be signed by its duly authorized officers in facsimile to become effective upon Ambac by virtue of the countersignature of its duly authorized re presentative.